Travis

 The -v flag makes the shell print all lines in the script before executing them, which helps identify which steps failed.

-To run that script from your .travis.yml:
+Follow these steps to run that script from your .travis.yml file:

 1. Save it in your repository as scripts/run-tests.sh.